redhat-et/wasm-demo-app/docs/fedora.md

 This example uses `rust` to compile a WebAssembly module but you can use any supported language of choice.
-The following instructions are executed from your host sandbox environment where your `rust` toolchain is installed i.e. inside or outside the VM running MicroShift/cri-o/crun.
+The following instructions are executed from your host development system where your `rust` toolchain is installed.

 ### `cargo new`